RenCloud/InformatiCup2017/source/explanationjonas.rst

 Basic Structure
 ---------------

-The GUI and the data fetching are devided into two file: :file:`getJsonwithoauth` and :file:`Gui`.
+The GUI and the data fetching are divided into two file: :file:`getJsonwithoauth` and :file:`Gui`.